MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-001-Basic-Setup.md

 For more information about Automatic Setup, see **Tax Engine** information.

-Below is the list of Manual Setups, that are required to be configured manually in Business Central
+Below is the list of Manual Setups, that are required to be configured manually

 ## To set up GST registration number